iotdomain/iotdomain-standard/iotconnect-standard.md

 ## Publisher Discovery

 Publisher discovery contains the publisher's identity.
-The identity contains public signing key used to verify the signature of the messages they publish.
+The identity contains public key used to verify the signature of the messages they publish.
 The process of signing uses JWS as described in the security section.
 Messages that fail signature verification MUST be discarded.

-The identity also contains a public encryption key used to send encrypted messages to the publisher or one of its nodes.
+The public key is also used to encrypt input and configuration messages to the publisher.
 The process of encryption uses JWE as described in the security section.

 Publisher discovery: